-Murray visits Soldiers' Home, lobbies for program funding
+Murray visits Soldiers' Home, will seek funding

 By G. Michael Dobbsnews@thereminder.com